 In individual cases involving medical disability or illness, the Commissioner of Public Health may grant a waiver of the continuing education requirements or an extension of time within which to fulfill the requirements of this subsection to any licensee, provided the licensee submits to the Department of Public Health an application for waiver or extension of time on a form prescribed by the commissioner, along with a certification by a licensed physician of the disability or illness and such other documentation as may be required by the commissioner.
 The commissioner may grant a waiver or extension for a period not to exceed one registration period, except the commissioner may grant additional waivers or extensions if the medical disability or illness upon which a waiver or extension is granted continues beyond the period of the waiver or extension and the licensee applies for an additional waiver or extension.

 A licensee who is not engaged in active professional practice, in any form, during a registration period shall be exempt from the continuing education requirements, provided the licensee submits a notarized application for exemption on a form prescribed by the commissioner prior to the end of the registration period.
 A licensee who is exempt under the provisions of this subsection may not engage in professional practice until the licensee has met the continuing education requirements of this section.

 Reinstatement of a Lapsed License

-A licensee whose license has become void and who applies to the department for reinstatement of such license, shall: (1) For a license that has been void for two years or less, submit evidence of completion of a minimum of twenty-four contact hours of qualifying continued education during the two-year period immediately preceding the application for reinstatement; or (2) for a license that has been void for more than two years, submit evidence of successful completion of the National Board Dental Hygiene Examination or the North East Regional Board of Dental Examiners Examination in Dental Hygiene during the year immediately preceding the application.
+A licensee whose license has become void and who applies to the department for reinstatement of such license, shall: (1) For a license that has been void for two years or less, submit evidence of completion of a minimum of twenty-four contact hours of qualifying continued education during the two-year period immediately preceding the application for reinstatement; or (2) for a license that has been void for more than two years, submit evidence of successful completion of the National Board Dental Hygiene Examination or the North East Regional Board of Dental Examiners Examination in Dental Hygiene or a refresher course approved by the department during the year immediately preceding the application.